SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

 We utilize an effective double-pointer search (more detailed examples in Appendix~\ref{ap:search}) to optimize our objective in Eq.~(\ref{eq:abc}).
 When the weight output channel size is $m$ and group size is $128$, $k=\frac{m}{128}$, the search region for weight is limited to $[0,\frac{k}{2}]$, which is highly efficient with limited searching space, \textit{e.g.}, only 16 iterations are needed in LLaMA-7B.
 We also provide detailed searching error examples in Appendix~\ref{ap:search}.
 Notably, SBA diverges from traditional quantization with mean squared error (MSE) in Eq.~(\ref{eq:quantization_error}) by instead utilizing the KL divergence as its measure of loss.
-Beyond simply reducing numerical quantization errors, SBA leverages relative entropy as a mixed bit-width metric, aiming to maximize the mutual information~\cite{qin2023distribution} between the quantized and original weights of the LLMs.
-This approach enhances the model's capacity for information representation under lower bit quantization.
+Compared to using mean squared error (MSE) for weights, SBA utilizes the KL divergence of block outputs as a precision allocation metric, aiming to align the distribution of the LLM’s output activation matrix with that of the quantized activation.
+This approach improves the model’s information representation under low-bit quantization, enabling more effective bit-widths allocation.
+While HAWQ v2~\citep{dong2019hawq} employs Integer Linear Programming (ILP) to allocate bit-widths for layers, its method can be adapted to group-wise targets.
+Detailed comparisons between SBA and ILP are provided in Section~\ref{ablation}.